All Products

 2. In the navigation pane on the left, choose Caching > Settings.

-3. In the Query String area, click Configure, select a filtering mode and complete the configuration based on your requirements, and click OK to save.
+3. In the Query String area, click Configure, select a filtering mode, configure the settings, and click OK.

 image